The thing is: You're somewhere -- you start there -- from there you will go onward.

 With that clarity, both for you and for me, I realized that I wanted to finish the things that I had started in Colorado Springs at Colorado College and for the Museum at the CSFAC at CC.
 And move on.

-I returned in July to act as coordinating curator for the Mellon Artist in Residence, Raven Chacon, and the two associated exhibitions: A Very Long Line by the collective Postcommodity and Lightning Speak by Raven Chacon.
+I returned in July as coordinating curator for the Mellon Artist in Residence, Raven Chacon, and the two associated exhibitions: A Very Long Line by the collective Postcommodity and Lightning Speak by Raven Chacon.

 In a collaborative effort between so many parties we pulled the exhibitions together.